A Note on the Amelia Wilson Story, Authorship, and the Use of My Work by Charles Town Ghost Tours

 I also want to address one other aspect of this.
 In a later post, Charles Town Ghost Tours criticized pages that ask for “a tip” or “a donation,” suggesting that such support amounts to exploiting victims.
 I do not offer subscriptions, and in context I believe readers can judge for themselves what that comment was meant to imply.

 That criticism is especially striking because the families I work with have willingly participated in my reporting.
 They have sat for interviews, shared photographs, and entrusted me with material connected to their loved ones.
-At least one photograph I took was later republished by Charles Town Ghost Tours without my permission.
-Other family-provided photographs were shared with me in the course of my reporting, not supplied to Charles Town Ghost Tours as part of its own work.
+At least one photograph I took was later republished by Charles Town Ghost Tours without my permission, and family-provided material shared with me for reporting was later used by the page as part of its own presentation of the case.

 I also reject any implication that this work was somehow detached from the interests of Amelia Wilson’s family.
 It was done with their willing participation and trust.
 More than that, it had a real-world effect: through my research, I was able to help reconnect surviving family with information about Gary Wilson’s remains after he disappeared in 1984.
 That is not exploitation.
 It is one example of what serious, careful reporting can make possible.
 It is also why some of Fern’s later commentary struck me as especially misplaced.
 She was stepping into sensitive family matters without understanding my ongoing relationship with Amelia Wilson’s family or the context in which this work was done.